bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/index.md

 ### Criteria
 A report should contain:
 1. a summary of what the lab was about
-3. a short review on how working on the lab went
 2. details on what you learned in this lab OR details on what the lab was about
-4. if you were asked to write code: an explanation of how you tested your code
+3. if you were asked to write code: an explanation of how you tested your code
-5. if questions were asked: the answers to the questions
+4. if questions were asked: the answers to the questions

 It's ok not to have completely succeeded on the assignment, as long as you have tried sufficiently.